Gerard Lake, 1st Viscount Lake: Indian campaigns

 Lord Wellesley in a despatch attributed much of the success of the war to Lake's matchless energy, ability and valour.
 For his services, Lake received the thanks of Parliament, and, in September 1804, was rewarded by being created Baron Lake of Delhi and Laswary and of Aston Clinton in the County of Buckingham.
 From 1801 to 1805 Lake was Commander-in-Chief, India, then again from 1805 to 1807 as his successor John Graves Simcoe had died before heading off to India.
 At the conclusion of the war he returned to England, and in 1807 he was created Viscount Lake of Delhi and Laswary and of Aston Clinton in the County of Buckingham.

 One of his sons Major George Augustus Frederick Lake accompanied him in Ireland and then India, acting as his aide-de-camp and military secretary during the campaign: at one stage offering his mount when the elder Lake's horse had been shot from under him at an engagement near the village of Mohaulpoor.
 Minutes after seeing his father mounted Major Lake was seriously wounded in the presence of his father.
-Major G A F Lake recovered from his wound and went on to command the 29th Regiment of Foot during the Peninsular Campaign.
+Lake recovered from his wound and went on to command the 29th Regiment of Foot during the Peninsular Campaign.
 He was killed in action at the Battle of Roliça, Portugal on 17 August 1808.

 Parliamentary career

-Like many contemporaries, Lake pursued both a parliamentary and military career.
+Lake pursued both a parliamentary and military career.
 He represented Aylesbury in the British House of Commons from 1790 to 1802, and he also was brought into the Irish House of Commons by the government as member for Armagh Borough in 1799 to vote for the Act of Union.

 Later years

-Viscount Lake was recorded as being an inveterate gambler who lost most of his family's fortune.
+Lake was recorded as being an inveterate gambler who lost most of his family's fortune.
 He died in London on 20 February 1808 leaving his children with little or no inheritance.
 This was seen by many at court and the then prime minister the Duke of Portland, as a sad end for such a stalwart of Empire and his children.
 Portland made a special request to King George III to remedy the situation, particularly with respect to the unmarried Lake daughters.